chelahmy/harubi/templates/models/user/test/README.md

 	}
 }
 ```
-And edit mysql credentials according to your settings.
+And edit `mysql` credentials according to your settings.

-Use the PHP development server and navigate to http://localhost:8000
+Use the PHP development server and navigate to http://localhost:8000.
+It will run the test script in the `index.php` file.

 ```
 $ php -S localhost:8000